 Sightlines Add a little eye candy to your life through art and stimulate your brainwaves and patterns for a bit of a positive serotonin boost.
 Google’s Arts and Culture app takes you on virtual tours of some of the most popular and exclusive galleries in the world.
 Closer to home, it’s the Group of Seven’s 100th anniversary.
-The McMichael Art Gallery in Kleinburg, Ont., is offering videos from the gallery, and once re-opened, will launch the exhibition A Life
+The McMichael Art Gallery in Kleinburg, Ont., is offering videos from the gallery.

 Tasting party Wine and cheese is healthier than it sounds.
 Studies continue to add to the highly regarded reputation of red wine as a source of resveratrol, which is now also said to help stave off cognitive decline in post-menopausal women.
 Of course, you’d have to drink a lot of red wine to get your daily recommended, so we say try a supplement.
 And cheese is a source of calcium, so it’s a win-win!
 Throw in a few celery sticks, as something about the phytochemicals in the veggie helps lower blood pressure (we also think it’s the art of “slow-chewing” that calms us down).
 Choose a multi-tasking tool to make it even easier: The Cheese Master Cheese Knife (above), which also has a fondue fork, corkscrew and more, by Victorinox Swiss Army.

 Touchpoints We’ve got time on our hands to be more hands on.
-If you’ve been spending social isolation sharpening up your kitchen skills and ready to take it outside to the grill, there’s still bound to be a bit of mess.
+If you’ve been spending social isolation sharpening up your kitchen skills or taking it outside to the grill, there’s still bound to be a bit of mess.
 Clean up those errant dry spills quickly with Shark’s cord-free, handheld Wandvac (above), which weighs only 1.4 pounds.
 Also perfect for the car, pet hair and when the bird feeder inevitably overflows.